-The Torque Converter Clutch (TCC) Solenoid output circuit is a duty-cycled output that is checked electrically for open circuit, short circuit to ground, and short circuit to power by monitoring the status of a feedback circuit from the output driver (P0740, P2763, P2764).
+The Torque Converter Clutch (TCC) Solenoid output circuit is a duty-cycled output that is checked electrically for open circuit, short circuit to ground, and short circuit to power by monitoring the status of a feedback circuit from the output driver (P0740, P0742, P0744).
 If the TCC pressure is high and the engine torque is low, the TCC should be fully applied or have a controlled amount of slippage.
 If the slip exceeds a threshold, a fault is stored (P0741).
+If the TCC is stuck on when commanded off in multiple gears a fault code is stored (P2758).